 Because we are real people and so are my readers.
 And by learning and sharing together we can help each other navigate this path towards greater health.

-Our Journey of Eczema and Food Allergies Starts
+Our Journey Starts

 To that end, I am sharing with you our story about my son's life threatening food allergies and eczema.